 As opposed to other available pitch movement numbers that remove gravity, Statcast's pitch movement numbers are displayed with gravity, in an attempt to better align with the real-world eye test, as pitches are of course affected by gravity.

-Since gravity requires time, and slower pitches aren't "better" just because they have more time to move, the movement of a pitch is compared to "average" movement, by comparing it to other MLB pitch types within +/- 2 MPH and from within +/- 0.5 feet of extension and release.
+Since gravity requires time, and slower pitches aren't "better" just because they have more time to move, the movement of a pitch is compared to "average" movement, by comparing it to other MLB pitch types thrown within +/- 2 mph of velocity and +/- 0.5 feet of extension and release point.

-"In 2018, Trevor Bauer's curveball dropped 64 inches.
-That was 9.3 inches more drop -- or 17% more drop -- than similar MLB curveballs at his velocity, which was the most added drop of any pitcher who threw 200 curves."
+"In 2022, Seth Lugo's curveball dropped 60.8 inches.
+That was 8 inches more drop -- or 15% more drop -- than similar MLB curveballs based on velocity and release point.
+Lugo had the most added drop of any pitcher who threw 250 curves."

 "In 2019, Gerrit Cole and Justin Verlander each generated +2.9 inches of rise above average on their four-seam fastballs -- the most rise among pitchers who threw at least 1,000 four-seamers.
 Cole's four-seamer averaged 97.1 mph and only dropped 10.9 inches on its way to the plate, while Verlander's four-seamer averaged 94.6 mph and only dropped 10.7 inches on its way to the plate."

 "In 2022, Lou Trivino's slider averaged the most total horizontal movement of any qualifying slider in the Majors, breaking an average 16.8 inches.
 However, Matt Brash generated the most horizontal break above average, as his slider got +10.2 inches of horizontal break vs. comparable big league sliders."